Tuam: History

 The High Cross of Tuam was brought to Dublin for the Great Exhibition of 1852.
 However, prior to its return to Tuam, a disagreement arose between the two Churches.
 Catholic Archbishop Dr John MacHale claimed the Cross rightfully belonged to Catholics, with Dean Charles Seymour of the Church of Ireland asserting a Protestant claim.
 Agreement was reached with the Cross erected halfway between both Cathedrals and positioned so that it was visible from all main streets of the town.
-It was in the Square in the town centre in 1874.
+It was in the square in the town centre in 1874.

-In July 1920, the town hall and other properties were burned down by armed Royal Irish Constabulary men, after two had been killed in an ambush by the Irish Republican Army near the town the day before.
+In July 1920, Tuam Town Hall and other properties were attacked and badly damaged by armed Royal Irish Constabulary men, after two had been killed in an ambush by the Irish Republican Army near the town the day before.